sherlifelix/blog/_posts/2018-10-31-countries-that-you-would-be-surprised-to-know-play-kabaddi.md

 keywords: >-
   Kabaddi , Facts about Kabaddi , Top nations playing Kabaddi , Asian Games , Kabaddi world cup
+popular: true
 ---

 ## Argentina:

 Argentina, predominantly a football playing nation has a Kabaddi team!!
 What more, they have been a regular participant in the recent kabaddi world cups.
 The country is still getting used to a game played without a ball and without sponsors the country is struggling to improve the following for the game.
 However the game is getting slowly popular and some of the players have participated in leagues in countries like India.

 ## Sierra Leone